 Districts must continue to exercise "best fiscal practices" in addressing potential budget challenges.
-Because there is still high uncertainty in State revenues and cash deferrals, we request districts develop multiple best case (0% COLA) and worst case scenarios and be prudent in their planning for the current and two subsequent fiscal years.
+Because there is still high uncertainty in State revenues and cash deferrals, we request districts develop multiple best case (3.84% COLA) and worst case scenarios, i.e. using the lower COLA rates provided in the School Services of California (SSC)Dartboard, and be prudent in their planning for the current and two subsequent fiscal years.